UWRealityLab/vrcapstone19sp-team2/docs/README.md

   [![Radio](http://img.youtube.com/vi/3RF-ovc2yQA/0.jpg)](http://www.youtube.com/watch?v=3RF-ovc2yQA "Radio")
   - Implemented a flashlight that is able to be switched on/off (no demo is included because we are going to switch to a new flashlight prefab).
 In addition, we figured out how to turn on/off any light.

+- Yifan Xu: Work on gun break the windows
+  - A delicate model of gun can be picked up by the users by grabbing the grip
+  - After being picked up, the gun will attach to the controller until the grip is grabbed again
+  - User can fire the gun by grabbing the pinch.
+In current state, a light effect and fire animation will launch but no bullet will come from the gun.
+  - A breakable window which will break into pieces after detecting a collision is ready to be placed.

 Plans for next week:
 - Qian Yan: will work on the oven hint.